-I have been working with The Temple News for all 4 years of my college career.
+I worked with The Temple News for all 4 years of my college career.
 First as a freelance photographer, finishing as the Multimedia Editor.

-The Temple News is a completely student run newspaper, so I have a lot of creative freedom when it comes to the videos I create.
+The Temple News is a completely student run newspaper, so I had a lot of creative freedom when it came to the videos I created.
 What is listed below is every video I have shot or edit in my time with TTN.
 It is a mix of: News, Features, Happy, Sad, Cute, Serious.
 Almost one for every genre.

 Video taken at The Foot Long truck on Temple campus shining light to the people that keep students stomachs full

-Ever since my freshman year I had a passion for pop content creation.
-I did not officially start shooting music videos until I was a sophomore.
-Since I have been able to meet a ton of great people, learn the city and create a lot of cool content.
+Ever since my freshman at Temple University I have had a passion for mainstream music content creation.
+On my journey as a music video director I have been able to meet a ton of great people, learn the city and create a lot of engaging content.

 select an image to view article Samples